Quantifying Error Propagation and Model Collapse in Diffusion Models: Introduction

 2. \emph{Intra-generation Divergence Control via Score Error:} Combining the above lower bound with a standard upper bound (Proposition \ref{prop:upper-main}), and proving an equivalence between the score error energies on the ideal-path and the learned-path (for small errors), we show in Theorem \ref{thm:two-sided-main} that in this regime $I_i$ is equivalent to the score error energy (up to constants): $\chi^2(\hat p^{\,i+1}\|q_i)\;\asymp\;\varepsilon_{\star,i}^2$.

 \emph{3.
-Long-horizon regimes and a discounted accumulation law.} We analyze the accumulated divergence $D_N$ for small per-generation score errors, and identify a dichotomy as the generation $N$ grows (Proposition \ref{prop:persistent-errors-main} and Theorem \ref{thm:divergence-decomposition-finite-horizon-main}): (i) if the score error energies do not decay fast enough (e.g.\ a nonzero error floor so that $\sum_k \varepsilon_{\star,k}^2 = +\infty$), then $D_N$ cannot vanish with growing $N$; (ii) if $\sum_k \varepsilon_{\star,k}^2<\infty$, then $D_N$ remains stable (uniformly bounded) with growing $N$.
+Long-horizon regimes and a discounted accumulation law.} We analyze the accumulated divergence $D_N$ for small per-generation score errors, and identify a dichotomy as the generation $N$ grows (Proposition \ref{prop:persistent-errors-main} and Theorem \ref{thm:divergence-decomposition-finite-horizon-main}): (i) if the score errors persist across generations (energies bounded below by a positive constant), then the accumulated divergence $D_N$ cannot vanish; (ii) if the score error energies are summable, i.e. $\sum_k \varepsilon_{\star,k}^2<\infty$, then $D_N$ remains stable (uniformly bounded) with growing $N$.
 Moreover, the accumulated divergence after a finite number of generations $N$ admits an interpretable geometrically-discounted decomposition up to a bias term:

 which shows that errors from $m$ generations in the past are suppressed by a factor $(1-\alpha)^{2m}$, quantifying the effect of $\alpha$, the proportion of fresh data used in each training round.
-Qualitatively, this is consistent with empirical and theoretical work in a variety of settings showing that incorporating fresh data in each training round can mitigate model collapse, e.g. \cite{model-collapse-inevitable, analyzing-mitigating-model-collapse, bertrand2024stability, dey2025universality}.
+Qualitatively, this is consistent with empirical and theoretical work in a variety of settings showing that incorporating fresh data in each training round can mitigate model collapse, e.g. \cite{gerstgrasser2024collapse, analyzing-mitigating-model-collapse, bertrand2024stability, dey2025universality}.

-We also provide experiments on simulated data and images to illustrate the validity of our bounds.
+We also provide experiments on both synthetic and real-image datasets to illustrate the validity of our bounds.
 Our results are relevant in the regime where the energy of the path-wise score error (defined in \eqref{eq:pathwise-score-error-energy_star}) is small for all but a few generations.
 This regime is of interest since we seek to quantify how the intra-generation and accumulated divergences evolve when the score is estimated with high accuracy in each generation.
-However, we note that the number of samples for the score error to be accurately estimate may grow exponentially in the dimension $d$ (see \eqref{eq:minimax_score_error}).
+However, we note that the number of samples for the score error to be accurately estimated may grow exponentially in the dimension $d$ (see \eqref{eq:minimax_score_error}).